Croatian Six: Opinions

 The case also drew attention from John Schindler, then at the US Naval War College, who claimed that the Croatian Six affair was "a 'classic' agent provocateur operation run by the intelligence agency of the then communist regime in Belgrade, known as the UDBA, against exile communities that were against the Yugoslavian federation."
 He also claimed that former UDBA officials said that the Croatian Six case was "one of their great successes" in completely discrediting the Croatian Australian community.
 According to Schindler, Australian Security Intelligence Organisation would have (or at least should have) been aware of UDBA's involvement.

 Ian Cunliffe, formerly a senior lawyer in the Department of Prime Minister and Cabinet, claimed intelligence material was withheld that would have resulted in not guilty verdicts for the Croatian Six.
 This material was purposely kept from then Prime Minister Malcolm Fraser and subpoenas by defence lawyers in the trial were not allowed on "national security grounds".

 Judicial review

 In 2012, three of the surviving five men — Max Bebić, Mile Nekić and Vic Brajković — represented by human rights lawyer Sebastian De Brennan, applied to the NSW Supreme Court for a judicial review of their convictions.
 This application was dismissed.

-In August 2022 the NSW Supreme Court ordered a review into the convictions based on the declassification of relevant ASIO's documents.
+In August 2022 the NSW Supreme Court ordered a review into the convictions based on the declassification of relevant ASIO documents.
 The Supreme Court of New South Wales concluded its inquest into the 1981 conviction in mid-November 2024.
 Over the course of a year, more than 25 former police officers were questioned about the arrests and investigation.
 In the final week of the hearings, cross-examination of witnesses focused on Vice Virkez, the man who reported the alleged conspiracy to Lithgow police in February 1979 and who was found to have been in contact with the then-SFRJ consulate in Sydney.